Roche/MAIC/README.md

-The current package MAIC is no longer maintained.
+The current package MAIC is no longer developed.
 We recommend using the following package instead.

 https://hta-pharma.github.io/maicplus/main/